OWASP/owasp-mastg/Document/0x04e-Testing-Authentication-and-Session-Management.md

 Confirm the existence of a password policy and verify the implemented password complexity requirements according to the [OWASP Authentication Cheat Sheet](https://www.owasp.org/index.php/Authentication_Cheat_Sheet#Password_Complexity "Password Complexity").
 Identify all password-related functions in the source code and make sure that a the verification check is performed in each of them.
 Review the password verification function and make sure that it rejects passwords that violate the password policy.

 [zxcvbn](https://github.com/dropbox/zxcvbn "zxcvbn") is a common library that can be used for estimating password strength, inspired by password crackers.
 It is available in JavaScript but also for many other programming languages on the server side.
-Once installed via `bower`, zxcvbn can be used to calculate the complexity and the amount of guesses to crack the password.
+There are different methods of installation, please check the Github repo for your preferred method.
+Once installed, zxcvbn can be used to calculate the complexity and the amount of guesses to crack the password.

 After adding the zxcvbn JavaScript library to the HTML page, you can execute the command `zxcvbn` in the browser console, to get back detailed information about how likely it is to crack the password including a score.